vuongducphuong/documentation/content/applications/services/helpdesk/overview/reports.rst

 Reporting
 =========

-Odoo *Helpdesk* includes several reports that provide the opportunity to track trends for customer support tickets, identify areas for improvement, manage employee workloads, and confirm when customer expectations are met.
+Leansoft *Helpdesk* includes several reports that provide the opportunity to track trends for customer support tickets, identify areas for improvement, manage employee workloads, and confirm when customer expectations are met.